 Setup Splunk

-Configure Splunk to receive logs from logcannon.com.
+Configure Splunk to receive logs from Logcannon.
 Data is transmitted via Splunk HEC (HTTP Event Collector).
-See Supported Destinations for platform overview.
+See Supported Destinations for platform overview and version compatibility.

 Prerequisites